Xbox One vs PS4 - Microsoft takes lead in exclusives

 Big price drops mean that the Xbox One and PS4 now cost £329.
 Find out which is best for you

 It was always going to be a hard-fought battle for supremacy in the next-gen console war, but with the Xbox One and PS4, Microsoft and Sony have gone all-out to make sure that their console dominates.
-Since they launched last year, Sony has taken an early lead with the PS4 outselling the Xbox One by around 50 per cent.
-However, there's a good argument that a lot of that has to do with the Xbox One's high launch price, because it shipped with Kinect.
-Now you don't need Kinect and both consoles cost just £329 it's not so easy to pick which one you should buy.
+Since they launched last year, Sony has taken an early lead with the PS4 outselling the Xbox One by around 50%.
+However, there's a good argument that a lot of that had to do with the Xbox One's high launch price, because it shipped with Kinect.
+Now Kinect is optional, and both consoles cost a similar amount, it's not so easy to pick which one you should buy.

 We've got our full up-to-date reviews of both if you want all the nitty-gritty, head over to our Xbox One review and PS4 review for complete breakdowns.
 However, if you want a rundown of the differences between the two consoles then you're in the right place, our Xbox One vs PS4 showdown.
 Here we're going to put the two consoles head-to-head over the most important issues, so you can work out which next-gen console is best for you, and which will be the best device to own come Christmas.
 We've updated the article to include the latest official console bundles to tempt you this winter.